Tarqwyn/grunt-specials-project-scaffold/create/README.md

 ## Usage

-At the command-line, cd into an empty directory, run this command and follow the prompts.
+At the command-line, cd into an you sandbox workspace

 ```
-grunt-init commonjs
+grunt-init [path to location]create
 ```

-_Note that this template will generate files in the current directory, so be sure to change to a new directory first if you don't want to overwrite existing files._
+_Note that this template will generate files under your current directory, so be sure to change to your workspace directory first.
+It will overwrite any existing files of the same name in the same project path_